linebender/linebender.github.io/content/wiki/preparing_office_hours.md

   console.log("");
 }
 ```

+Note that the script shows you virtually all issues/PR which saw activity in the last seven days.
+Some of them may not be worth mentioning, or have already been mentioned in previous meetings, etc.
+You should still do some manual sorting with the results.

 Once this is done, follow the checklist at the bottom of the template.
 It includes tasks like changing the links, making the document public, linking to it on Zulip, etc.